-1) The D'Angelo Law Library reference staff maintains a wide range of electronic research guides on various legal topics, using the LibGuides electronic platform.
+1) The D'Angelo Law Library reference staff maintains a wide range of electronic research guides on various legal topics, using the LibGuides platform.
 (See D'Angelo Law Library Research Guides).
-Currency and relevance are essential if the guides are to be of maximum use to our patrons.
-The 2014 Fellow will update a number of these LibGuides, both as to appropriate content and currency.
-The number and topic of the guides to be updated will be determined by the Fellow and the Fellowship Coordinator during the first week of the Fellowship.
+The 2015 Fellow will update a number of these LibGuides, both as to appropriate content and currency, create new research guides, and assist with changes necessitated by the migration to LibGuides 2.0.
+The number and topic of the guides to be updated will be determined by the Fellow and the designated Fellowship Coordinator.
 To undertake this project, the Fellow must have completed or be in the process of completing his/her J.D. degree, in addition to the other qualifications required by the Fellowship description.

-The Fellowship is open to recent graduates and currently enrolled students of an accredited library science or information science program or to recent graduates or currently enrolled students in a J.D. program at an ABA-accredited law school, who have demonstrated an interest in academic law librarianship through appropriate coursework or previous experience.
+The Fellowship is open to recent graduates or currently enrolled students of an accredited library science or information science program, or to recent graduates or currently enrolled students in a J.D. program at an ABA-accredited law school.
+Applicants must demonstrate an interest in academic law librarianship through appropriate coursework or previous experience.

 Send applications (email submission only) to: